 - A set of best practice standards, based on the intended use of the PBPK model, is clearly needed.

-- A summary of the pediatric regulatory guidance documents and case studies supporting best practice approaches will be presented.
+- A summary of the pediatric regulatory guidance documents and case studies supporting best practice approaches was presented.

 - Karen Rowland Yeo, PhD. – SVP, Client and Regulatory Strategy, Certara